Adjunct Faculty and Visiting Faculty members must name a faculty member as Co-PI on protocols to obtain approval.

 - Points for Committee Members and Proposal Writers to Consider in the Evaluation of Human Research Proposals

-- A Guidebook of Policies and Procedures for Research Involving Human Subjects at The College of William and Mary (Word Format or Adobe PDF Format)
+- A Guidebook of Policies and Procedures for Research Involving Human Subjects at The College of William and Mary (doc or pdf)

 Federal Policy for the Protection of Human Subjects (45 CFR 46)